-John Greer is an established exhibiting Canadian artist and has been involved in the past 15+ years in placing thoughtful work in the public domain.
-He is exhibing his work since 1967 extensively in Canada, USA, Korea and Europe.
+John Greer is an established exhibiting artist and has been involved in the past 23 years in placing thoughtful work in the public domain.
+He is exhibiting his work since 1967 extensively in Canada, USA, Korea and Europe.
 He taught sculpture for 26 years as full Professor at the Nova Scotia College of Art and Design in Halifax, Nova Scotia.
 In this position his thinking and teaching has shaped and influenced contemporary sculpture and three-dimensional art practice in Canada.

 John Greer is the recipient of numerous awards and grants; in 2009 he received the prestigious Governor General’s Award in Visual Arts in recognition of his lifetime achievement and significant contribution to contemporary Canadian visual art.

-In 2014 he co-founded “Intercontinental Sculpture Inc.” in order to be able to handle even more succdessful the business part of creating art for the public domain.
-With this company he has a team of people involved in the succesful and smooth realization of a large project.
+In 2014 he co-founded “Intercontinental Sculpture Inc.” in order to be able to handle even more successfully the business part of creating art for the public domain.
+With this company he has a team of people involved in the successful and smooth realization of a large project.

 John Greer with Facing East in the courtyard of the Art Gallery of Nova Scotia, Summer 2015.